 The Cleveland Browns admittedly have bigger problems to deal with at the moment.
-The words of the upcoming 2022 season are currently “suspension” and “massages.”
+The words for this season are currently “suspension” and “massages.”
 All joking aside, there are no guarantees with the looming suspension of new star quarterback Deshaun Watson.

 However, it doesn’t hurt to look at other areas of the team with a healthy dose of skepticism.
 One area that could use some questioning is the defensive line.